deltamachine/drama-plot/README.md

 ## What is this all about?

 ## Data
 I'm going to use Russian Drama Corpus aka RusDraCor as the data source.
-The courpus is available on its [website](https://dracor.org/rus) and also in [this Github repository](https://github.com/dracor-org/rusdracor).
+The corpus is available on its [website](https://dracor.org/rus) and also in [this Github repository](https://github.com/dracor-org/rusdracor).
 It contains 210 plays of X authors.

 ## Action plan
 - [x] Create a repository for the project